Scramble's G-Mod 35 & 38 Ultralight Solo Tarps

 - Conclusion, Rating & Product Images

-The G-Mod 35 was developed to fulfill two primary purposes:
+The G-Mod 35 and G-Mod 38 tarps were developed to fulfill two primary purposes:

 - As a quick shelter for short breaks in poor conditions during the day.

-The G-Mod 35 is a minimalist ultralight tarp, designed to be setup quickly in harsh conditions with minimal fuss.
+The G-Mod 35 and 38 are minimalist ultralight tarps, designed to be setup quickly in harsh conditions with minimal fuss.
 If you enjoy outdoor origami; flirting with myriad tarp configurations then there are many heavier options out there with numerous attachment points to play with.
 However, we designed the G-Mod tarps for people like us, who sleep on the ground (not in hammocks) and who want something functionally proportioned, that packs down small and is extremely light yet tough enough to deal with the worst mother nature likes to hurl at us.

 Scramble's G-Mod 35 in porch mode over Macpac's Bush Cocoon